Isabelle Dinoire: Mutilation incident

+Premortem animal depredating injury

+What happened to Dinoire is described in medical literature as premortem animal depredating injury, a rare case of domestic animal depredation that can happen to people in a state of deep unconsciousness.
+This is a phenomenon similar to post mortem animal depredating injury.
+There are several theories as to why pets start to mutilate their owners.
+Attempts to wake the owner up that escalate, displacement behavior resulting from the atypical human behavior and starvation are 3 possible reasons mentioned in scientific papers.
+It is typical that unclothed areas are affected first.
+In such cases, the mutilation of the face is described as extensive, including removal of facial features and the scalp.

 Partial face transplant

-The first partial face transplant surgery on a living human was performed on Dinoire on 27 November 2005 by Professor Bernard Devauchelle, assisted by Professor Jean-Michel Dubernard at the Centre hospitalier Universitaire Nord in Amiens, France.
+The first partial face transplant surgery on a living human was performed on Dinoire on 27 November 2005 by Bernard Devauchelle, assisted by Jean-Michel Dubernard at the Centre hospitalier Universitaire Nord in Amiens, France.
 A triangle of face tissue, including the nose and mouth, was taken from a brain-dead female donor and grafted onto the patient.
 Scientists elsewhere had performed scalp and ear transplants, but the claim was the first for the transplant of a mouth and nose, the most difficult parts of the face to transplant.
 Dinoire was also given bone marrow cells to prevent rejection of the tissue.
 According to The Times, she had signed a contract with British documentary maker Michael Hughes before the operation.